 - Jane E. Disney, Ph.D.Senior Staff Scientist; Director of Research Training; Director, Community Environmental Health LaboratoryMDI Biological Laboratory

 After an introduction to the scientific method and responsible conduct of research, students will engage in the following learning activities

-- tour the animal facilities and gain familiarity with a variety of animal model systems including zebrafish, axolotl, and nematode worms (C. elegans).
+- Receive a virtual tour the animal facilities and gain familiarity with a variety of animal model systems including zebrafish, axolotl, and nematode worms (C. elegans).

-- participate in DNA extraction, running gels, conducting Polymerase Chain Reactions (PCR), and DNA sequencing.
+- Learn about and view DNA extraction, running gels, conducting Polymerase Chain Reactions (PCR), and DNA sequencing.

 - Use the BLAST tool to examine DNA sequences and learn how to manage and analyze Big Data with an introduction to Bioinformatics.

 - Learn to handle and transfer C.elegans and set up genetic crosses.

 - Review current research at MDI Biological Laboratory using CRISPR technology to edit genomes of C.elegans.